Milos Novovic

 My publications

-I am currently working on a book, an article-by-article commentary of the EU Digital Services Act.
+I have just published a major book: an article-by-article commentary of the EU Digital Services Act.
 The DSA reforms the field of online platform liability, and introduces significant new obligations on information society service providers.

 Privacy Labels, App Store and the GDPR